pravega/openmessaging-benchmark/driver-pravega/README.md

 This will build the file ../../pravega/build/distributions/pravega-0.6.0-2361.f273314-SNAPSHOT.tgz.

 If needed, change the variable pravegaVersion in deploy.yaml to match the version built.

+If needed, change pom.xml to match the version built.

 ## Build Benchmark